deil87/automl-genetic/README.md

 | maxGenerations | Maximum number of generations (cycles of selection and mutation) within one evolution.
 After this number of generations algoritm will increase portion of `data` and essentially run new evolution.|
 | seedPopulation | If we don't use metaDB ( `useMetaDB` is set to false) then we need to solve problem of cold start.
 Seed population is a set of classifiers that will be used to construct initial population. |
 | initialPopulationSize | Size of initial population.
 Based on this value we will be drawing from the `seedPopulation` in order to get needed size. |

+WebUI

+In order to be able to run web interface AutoMLWeb class should be used.
+As of now there is no way to configure which dataset to use so this should be done manually.
+TODO